smarteditors/slate/source/includes/catalogue_items/_show.md

 }
 ```

-This endpoint retrieves a specific Item.
+This endpoint retrieves a specific Catalogue Item.

 ### HTTP Request